pcxmac/g2deploy/README.md

 issues / dependencies : <review>

+  add workarounds to update, use checking to verify if upgrade required ... add check for portage itself.

   create build services, to serve as an alternative for distfiles complete sync, where only relavent packages will be installed in to distfiles over sshfs/bind mounts.
 Build service to feature, binpkg versioning, per kernel, per glibc, ... use the local zfs on VM to snapshot per versioning, client versioning to use this as a basis, for it's own.

   g3 clones from g2 snapshot_versioning, from g1@safe.